Making a birth injury compensation claim

-The birth of a child is an extremely important and unforgettable time for a family, particularly the parents of the baby.
-But unfortunately if things go wrong during pregnancy or labour, the effects can be catastrophic for mother and baby.
-If either are the victim of a birth injury as a result of medical negligence it may be possible to launch a birth injury claim with Stephensons.
+The birth of a child is an extremely important and unforgettable time for a family, particularly for the parents.
+Unfortunately, if things go wrong during pregnancy or labour, the effects can be catastrophic for both mother and baby.
+If either is a victim of a birth injury as a result of medical negligence, it may be possible to start a claim with our birth injury lawyers.

 - Negligence during pregnancy

 - Negligence during birth

 Pregnancy can be both an exciting and anxious time.
 While many will receive a high standard of care, sadly there are times when a pregnancy can be mishandled by a medical practitioner, such as a gynaecologist, midwife or doctor.
 Our pregnancy negligence claims solicitors may be able to help if you have suffered from the following issues: